Ucnt/chronicle-gcp-dhcp-log-creator/README.md

 1. Create the local log file for ingest (necessary to prevent step 2 from failing), i.e. {PATH_TO_WRITE_NEW_LOGS_TO_FOR_CHRONICLE_INGEST}/staticip.log

-2. Setup ingest into Chronicle by adding a new "collector" to your confirutaion file, e.g.
+2. Setup ingest into Chronicle by adding a new "collector" to your configuration file, e.g.

 ```
   - file: